US gives detailed look at Russia's alleged election hacking

 Russian officials have denied any involvement in hacking U.S. political sites and emails.

-The report provides clues for cybersecurity workers in the private sector to identify compromised systems and prevent more intrusions.
+The report provided clues, or pieces of code left behind by hackers, cybersecurity workers in the private sector could look for to identify compromised systems and prevent more intrusions.
 The Department of Homeland Security said it has already included this information within its own cyber threat information-sharing program, which automatically flags threats in real time for participating companies and agencies.

+Releasing such a report was a political twist on the administration’s strategy of “name and shame,” in place since 2012 and used to bring indictments against Chinese military hackers for economic espionage and Iranian hackers for an attack on banks and a small dam in New York.
+It was also a far more detailed and sophisticated telling of Russia’s hacking, with technical indicators of compromise, compared to the spare technical details released after the Obama administration publicly blamed North Korea for a cyberattack against Sony Pictures Entertainment.

 U.S. officials also provided antivirus vendors with two malicious software samples used by Russian intelligence services.